All you need to know about the didelphic uterus

 Menstrual pain or heavy bleeding

-Difficulty using internal sanitary pads
+Difficulty using internal sanitary protection

 Pain during intercourse

-In an emergency, an MRI (magnetic resonance imaging) will also be able toquickly identify a didelphic uterus.
+In an emergency, an MRI (Magnetic Resonance Imaging) will also be able toquickly identify a didelphic uterus.

 Is there a treatment for a didelphic uterus?